ixperience-lab/enter-the-hindenburg/README.md

 # Enter the Hindenburg — VR Cultural Heritage Experience

-This repository accompanies the website for the shoort paper:
+This repository accompanies the website for the short paper:

 **Enter the Hindenburg: Experiencing Cultural Heritage by Social Interaction in Hybrid Space**
 _Submitted to XR Salento 2025_